🥦 Bok Choy (Pak Choi)

 vegetables brassica (Asian green, leafy vegetable)

-Illustration of Bok Choy (Pak Choi)
+Bok Choy (Pak Choi) plant photo

 ☀️ Sun

-Full sun (6 hours) in cool weather; partial shade (3–5 hours) in warm weather to delay bolting; afternoon shade is beneficial
+Full sun (6 hours) in cool weather; partial shade (3, 5 hours) in warm weather to delay bolting; afternoon shade is beneficial

 💧 Water

-Medium–high; 1–1.5 inches per week; MUST have consistent moisture — any drought stress triggers bolting; mulch heavily around plants
+Medium, high; 1, 1.5 inches per week; MUST have consistent moisture , any drought stress triggers bolting; mulch heavily around plants

 🗺️ Zones